-First - define the focus and depth of the issue - is this issue simply financial, or does it go much deeper?
+First - define the scope and focus of the issue - is this issue simply financial, or does it go much deeper?
 Can Product A and Product Z be assumed to be virtually identical in their application, effectiveness, and impact, meaning Product A can be easily switched to Product Z, or does this area need to be investigated?